USFWS/southeast/site/content/regional-director-honor-awards-2021.md

 The refuge plans to open up public access to the tract so visitors can hike and view wildlife, too.

-RD Honor Award Recipients:  Mike Baldwin, Sarah Ashton, Bill Valerian, Wendy Kindig, Birgie Miller, and John McCabe.
+***RD Honor Award Recipients***:  Mike Baldwin, Sarah Ashton, Bill Valerian, Wendy Kindig, Birgie Miller, and John McCabe.

 ## Honor Awards for Conservation Partners
 ### Alabama Department of Conservation and Natural Resources (ADCNR) Red Hills Salamander Habitat Purchase Team